To apply for a clinic, a law student must:

 Innocence Project Clinic

 The Innocence Project Clinic selects its students through the lottery process and gives evening students preference for some slots.

 Juvenile Justice Project

 The Juvenile Justice Project selects its students through the lottery process and gives evening students preference for some slots.

 Mediation Clinic for FamiliesThe Mediation Clinic for Families selects its students through the lottery process and gives evening students preference for some slots.

 Mental Health Law Clinic

 Students enrolled in the Mental Health Law Clinic are required to concurrently enroll in the Law and Disabilities Seminar.
-The Mental Health Law Clinic professor selects each student based on an information/interview meeting, resume review, and review of written materials submitted.
-Selection criteria include background and experience in mental health, nursing and psychology, demonstrated evidence of community service and poverty work, related course work, and date of graduation.
+The Mental Health Law Clinic professor selects each student based on an information/interview meeting, resume review and review of written materials that have been submitted.
+Selection criteria include background and experience in mental health, nursing and psychology; demonstrated evidence of community service and poverty work; related coursework; and date of graduation.

 Pretrial Justice Clinic